 - The classic way is on top of steamed white rice, which you can absolutely do.
 It’s great!

-- Whole grain: Try brown rice, or quinoa instead.
+- Whole grain: Try Instant Pot brown rice.

-- Side veggies: Air fryer broccoli or cauliflower, garlic green beans, sautéed zucchini, or Instant Pot steamed veggies would all make a great side dish.
+- Side veggies: Air fryer broccoli or air fryer cauliflower would all make a great side dish.

-To store: Any healthy orange chicken leftovers can be kept in an airtight container for up to 4 days.
+To store: Any leftovers can be kept in an airtight container for up to 4 days.

 Healthy Orange Chicken